-B.A.
-General rule. -Except as provided in subsection D of this section 6, aA licensee shall provide a clear and conspicuous notice to customers that accurately reflects its privacy policies and practices with respect to nonpublic personal information not less than annually during the continuation of the customer relationship.
-Annually means at least once in any period of twelve (12) consecutive months during which that relationship exists.
-A licensee may define the twelve (12) -consecutive-month period, but the licensee shall apply it to the customer on a consistent basis.

-(1) Example.
-A licensee provides a notice annually if it defines the twelve(12) consecutive-month period as a calendar year and provides the annual notice to the customer once in each calendar year following the calendar year in which the licensee provided the initial notice.
-For example, if a customer opens an account on any day of year one-1, the licensee shall provide an annual notice to that customer by December 31 of year two-2.
+- A. General rule.
+Except as provided in subsection D of this section 6, a licensee shall provide a clear and conspicuous notice to customers that accurately reflects its privacy policies and practices with respect to nonpublic personal information not less than annually during the continuation of the customer relationship.
+Annually means at least once in any period of 12 consecutive months during which that relationship exists.
+A licensee may define the 12 consecutive-month period, but the licensee shall apply it to the customer on a consistent basis. - (1) Example.
+A licensee provides a notice annually if it defines the 12 consecutive-month period as a calendar year and provides the annual notice to the customer once in each calendar year following the calendar year in which the licensee provided the initial notice.
+For example, if a customer opens an account on any day of year one, the licensee shall provide an annual notice to that customer by December 31 of year two.